 If you earned a degree in a profession that isn’t known for high pay, you might be tempted to take the first “dream job” that comes along – high paying or not.
 But you might want to reconsider that move if you really want to pay down your loans.
 Instead, look for – and apply for – jobs in related fields where you might have the opportunity to earn higher pay.

-Let’s say you finished your master’s degree in psychology with the hope of finding work as a marriage and family therapist – a career which paid an annual mean wage of just $48,040 in 2014.
-After perusing BLS data and figuring out which career options could arise from your degree, you might find that it makes sense to look for work as a human resources specialist instead – a job which paid an annual mean wage of $57,420 instead.
+Let’s say you finished your master’s degree in psychology with the hope of finding work as a marriage and family therapist – a career that paid an annual mean wage of just $48,040 in 2014.
+After perusing BLS data and figuring out which career options could arise from your degree, you might find that it makes sense to look for work as a human resources specialist instead – a job that paid an annual mean wage of $62,000 instead.

 Heck, with a master’s degree and some experience, you might even qualify for a job as a human resources manager as well.
 Fun fact: Human resources managers pulled in an annual mean wage of $102,780 nationally in 2014, and master’s degrees are usually only required for the highest-level positions.